harrisj/harrisj.github.io/_posts/published/2014-05-22-distrust-your-data.md

 ---
 layout: writing_layout
 title: Distrust Your Data
-subtitle: Six Ways to Make Mistakes with Data
+tagline: Six Ways to Make Mistakes with Data
+image: /static/images/writing/distrust-data/pornhub.jpg
-summary: >
+description: >
     A look into several fundamental reporting errors that led to a regrettable story about porn consumption in red and blue states.
 From there, I wondered if we should come up with some sort of taxonomy of errors and a general rubric for when an error in the data should result in a printed correction.